makersacademy/airport_challenge/README.md

  => :ground
 ```

 Airports have a default capacity of 50 aircraft.
-Give an integer argument to initialize with a different capacity:
+Give an integer argument to `new` to initialize with a different capacity:

 ```
 2.6.5 :027 > LAX = Airport.new(200)
 => #<Airport:0x00007f902c0154f0 @capacity=200, @planes=[]>
 ```

-Or use the writer method to change after initialization:
+Or use the writer method `capacity=` to change after initialization:
 ```
 2.6.5 :028 > LHR.capacity = 500
  => 500
 ```

-The `contain?` method confirms if a plane has left or entered the airport after take off or landing:
+The `contain?` method confirms if a plane is in a given airport.
+Useful for confirming that planes have left or entered airports after take off or landing:

 ```
 2.6.5 :033 > JFK.contain?(boeing_747)
  => false

 2.6.5 :034 > boeing_747.land(JFK)
  => :ground

 2.6.5 :035 > JFK.contain?(boeing_747)
  => true

 2.6.5 :037 > boeing_747.take_off(JFK)
  => :air

 2.6.5 :038 > JFK.contain?(boeing_747)
  => false
 ```